sangeetabhatia03/covid19-short-term-forecasts/README.md

    Reading the file (e.g. 'd <-readRDS('../data/data_2020-03-08.rds')') will create a list including:
    * The last date in the dataset 'date_week_finishing';
    * The thresholds used to select countries with active local transmission, i.e. currently at least 100 cases reported in last 4 weeks (Threshold_criterion_4weeks) and at least 2 death reported in the last week        (Threshold_criterion_7days)'.
-   * A dataframe (I_active_transmission) containing the dates and reported incidence of cases for each country with active trasnmssion.
+   * A dataframe (I_active_transmission) containing the dates and reported incidence of cases for each country with active transmission.
-   * A dataframe (D_active_transmission) containing the dates and reported incidence of death for each country with active trasnmssion.
+   * A dataframe (D_active_transmission) containing the dates and reported incidence of death for each country with active transmission.
    * A vector 'Country' listing the names of the countries with active transmission.
-   * Two variables specifying the mean and standard deviation of the serial interval to be used (subject to       change follwing Neil's advice).
+   * Two variables specifying the mean and standard deviation of the serial interval to be used (subject to change following Neil's advice).

    A new input file (.rds) will be made available by monday morning of each week.